circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 $ curl -o /usr/local/bin/circleci https://circle-downloads.s3.amazonaws.com/releases/build_agent_wrapper/circleci && chmod +x /usr/local/bin/circleci
 ```

-The CLI is downloaded to the `/usr/local/bin/circleci` directory.
+The CLI, `circleci`, is downloaded to the `/usr/local/bin` directory.
 If you do not have write permissions for `/usr/local/bin`, you might need to run the above commands with `sudo`.
 The CLI automatically checks for updates and will prompt you if one is available.

 ### Validating 2.0 YAML Syntax